hanane-issa/python-crash-course/module1/module_1d_anaconda.md

 ![anaconda-prompt](../_static/images/anaconda_prompt.png)

-Alternatively, you can do this through the Anaconda prompt with conda commands.
+Alternatively, you can do this through the Anaconda Prompt with conda commands.
 Conda is the package and environment manager that comes with Anaconda.

 You can find the prompt tool through your computer's search bar, or through the Anaconda Navigator.